FREE 5-Ingredient Recipe EBook

 -

 Press the Saute button on the Instant Pot.
 Add the oil and chopped onions.
-Cook for about 10-15 minutes, stirring occasionally, until onions start to brown.
+Cook for 5-10 minutes, stirring occasionally, until the onions start to brown.

 -

-Add ground beef to the Instant Pot.
+Add the ground beef.
 Season with sea salt and black pepper.
-Increase saute temperature to "High".
-Cook, breaking apart with a spatula, for about 7-10 minutes, until the beef is cooked through.
+Increase the saute temperature to "High".
+Cook, breaking apart with a spatula, for 8-10 minutes, until the beef is cooked through.

 -